MarioDoncel/Teste-Cintra-React/README.md

 ### Objective

-Project developed for educacional purposes.
+Project developed for a job interview.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Status